Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_16_dict.rst

     The names of the students who were absent from the class were given in a tuple.
 Each appearance of one name represents absence from one class.
 Complete the program so that it calculates and prints out how many classes each student has missed.

+    To help you check your program, here is the expected result: for the data given in the tuple *absent*, you should get that James has 4 absences, Maya 3, Alexander 2, and Violet, Mark, Frankie, Peter, Ronnie and Oliver one absence each (not necessarily in that order).

 .. activecode:: console__dict__absence